macimax/WIKI_STEPMANIA/Theming/Theming.md

 * `(nomipmaps)` - Disables mipmap generation.
 * `(grayscale)` - Marks the image as grayscale.
 * `(alphamap)` - Marks the image as an alpha map; all color is assumed to be white.
 * `(doubleres)` - Marks the image as double resolution; texture dimensions must be evenly divisible by 4.
+Not compatible with earlier versions of Stepmania.

 ## <a name="lang">Languages</a> ##
 #### [Back to top](#top)